 Jenny is dedicated to helping students navigate their way through the changing field of music and seeks to blend high level performance, chamber music, education and music marketing skills to create successful future musicians.

 Dr. Shelly Unger

 Founding director of Summer Bassoon Extravaganza, Shelly Unger is an active bassoonist and contrabassoonist as well as an artist affiliate bassoon instructor at Emory University.
-Dr. Unger plays in metro Atlanta, with the Symphony Orchestra Augusta, and in regional orchestras throughout the Southeast, including with the Atlanta Symphony Orchestra.
+Dr. Unger has played throughout metro Atlanta, with the Augusta Symphony Orchestra, in regional orchestras throughout the Southeast, and as a substitute with the Atlanta Symphony Orchestra.
 She has given numerous solo and collaborative recitals, including a performance of Bernard Garfield’s second quartet at the International Double Reed Society Conference shortly after its 2006 world premiere in Philadelphia.
 In 2004-05, she was visiting professor of bassoon at the University of Missouri-Columbia, where she played with the Missouri Quintet and gave multiple solo performances.
 She maintains a large private studio and has taught for the Atlanta Symphony Orchestra Talent Development Program as well.

 This event is sponsored in part by Miller Double Reed and Emory Friends of Music.